blockades/mmt_resources/research/secp.md

 ### [ssb-ref](https://github.com/ssbc/ssb-ref)

 This module provides way to validate references and addresses on SSB.
 It's `isFeed` method tests if a given string is a valid feedId using a regular expression.
-We would need to modify this regular expression to allow for feedIds with the suffix '.secp256k1'.
+We would need to modify this regular expression to allow for feedIds with the new suffix `.secp256k1`.

 ### [ssb-keys](https://github.com/ssbc/ssb-keys)